veraison/services/README.md

     source deployments/docker/env.bash
     veraison status

-See the output of `veraison -h` for the full list of available commands
+The `veraison` command allows starting and stopping `veraison` services and viewing and manipulating Veraison logs and stores.
+See the output of `veraison -h` for the full list of available commands.

 ### End-to-end example